betterscientificsoftware/bssw.io/Articles/Blog/2026-06-BSSwFellows2025.md

   <img src='../../images/People_2025_F_Williams.jpg' class='logo' />
 </div>
 <div class='short_bio'>
 <p><a href="https://newton.cx/~peter/">Peter</a> is the technical lead for the Minor Planet Center, based at the Center for Astrophysics | Harvard & Smithsonian.
-Along with a research background in time-domain observational radio astronomy, he has extensive experience in open-source software development, and he is preoccupied with all of the ways in which information technology could be revolutionizing science---but isn't yet.</p>
+Along with a research background in time-domain observational radio astronomy, he has extensive experience in open-source software development, and he is preoccupied with all of the ways in which information technology could be revolutionizing science--but isn't yet.</p>
 </div>
 </div>